computer-virus/WulffrithLauncher/Readme.md

 - Alt Image On Hover Option
 - Improved Indexing System And Allow Users To Drag Icons To Change App Indexes
 - Implement Acrylic Brush Into WPF For Launcher Background
-- Allow User To Modify App Data and Image Data By Right-Clicking Icon
-- Allow User To Add New Add Data Through The Launcher Rather Than Directory
+- Allow User To Add New App Data Through The Launcher Rather Than Directory

 ## Bug Tracker